naymyolwin/alt-ruby-notes/rails.md

 <%= @article.title %>
 ```

-can call `buybug` anywhere to stop and debug
+can call `buybug` anywhere to stop and debug and `continue` to continue with the code.